kgisl/pythonFDP/manual/sortPythonic.md

     # breakdown every element into its own list
     series = [[i] for i in alist]
     while len(series) > 1:
+	    # iterator to handle two at a time in the zip_lo
         isl = iter(series)
         series = [
             merge(a, b) if b else a